Oral Appliance Therapy to Stabilize Airway

 Monitoring and Follow-Up

-Regular follow-up visits are essential to monitor the patient's response to the therapy, assess the fit of the appliance, and make any necessary adjustments.
-Long-term monitoring is also important to evaluate the continued efficacy of the treatment.
+Regular follow-up visits are essential to monitor the patient's response to the therapy, assess the appliance's fit, and make necessary adjustments.
+Long-term monitoring is also crucial to evaluate the continued efficacy of the treatment.

 Collaboration Between Healthcare Providers